Vidin: History

 Vidin emerged at the place of an old Celtic settlement known as Dunonia.

-The settlement evolved into a Roman fortified town called Bononia.
+The Romans built a fort here (called Bononia) on the Danubian Limes frontier system along the Danube and around which a Roman town developed.
 The town grew into one of the important centres of the province of Upper Moesia, encompassing the territory of modern north-western Bulgaria and eastern Serbia.

+Middle Ages

 When Slavs settled in the area, they called the town Badin or Bdin, where the modern name comes from.
 Similarly, Anna Komnene refers to it as Vidynē (Βιδύνη) in the Alexiad.
 Vidin's main landmark, the Baba Vida fortress, was built in the period from the 10th to the 14th century.
-In the Middle Ages Vidin used to be an important Bulgarian city, a bishop seat and capital of a large province.
-Between 971 and 976 the town was the center of Samuil's possessions while his brothers ruled to the south.
+In the Middle Ages Vidin used to be an important Bulgarian city, a bishop seat and capital of a large province of the First Bulgarian Empire (681–1018).
+Between 971 and 976 the town was the center of future Bulgarian emperor Samuil's possessions while his brothers ruled to the south.
 In 1003 Vidin was seized by Basil II after an eight-month siege because of the betrayal of the local bishop.
-Its importance once again rose during the Second Bulgarian Empire (1185–1422) and its despots were influential figures in the Empire and were on several occasions chosen for Emperors.
-From the mid 13th century it was ruled by the Shishman family.
+Its importance once again rose during the Second Bulgarian Empire (1185–1422) and its despots were influential figures in the Empire and were on several occasions chosen for emperors.
+From the mid 13th century it was ruled by the Shishman dynasty.

-By early 1290s Serbia expanded towards the vicinity of Vidin.
-Threatened by Serbian expansion, Shishman failed to repel the brothers forces, and accepted Serbian suzerainty.
-In practice, Shishman continued to be largely independent and dealt mainly with Bulgaria.
-Serbian suzerainty lasted until Serbian king Stefan Milutin´s death, in 1321.
+By early 1290s the Kingdom of Serbia expanded towards the vicinity of Vidin, after defeating the Bulgarian rulers of the region of Braničevo, Darman and Kudelin.
+Threatened by Serbian expansion, the Bulgarian despot Shishman of Vidin failed to repel the Serb forces, and accepted Serbian suzerainty, although in practice, Shishman continued to be independent from Serbian influence and dealt mainly with Bulgaria.
+Formal Serbian suzerainty lasted until Serbian king Stefan Milutin´s death, in 1321.
 As Milutin left no testament, after his death, in Serbia occurred a period of civil war with Stefan Dečanski, Stefan Konstantin and Stefan Vladislav II fighting for power.
-Shishman took advantage of this situation, set free from Serbian rule, and returned to the Bulgarian sphere.
-In 1323 Shishman was chosen to be the Bulgarian tsar.
-Shishman made an anti-Serbian treaty with the Byzantines, however, after Serbian victory over Bulgarians in the Battle of Velbazhd in 1330, Bulgaria lay militarily crippled and politically subordinated to Serbia's interests.

-In 1356, Bulgarian Tsar Ivan Alexander isolated Vidin from the Bulgarian monarchy and appointed his son Ivan Stratsimir (1356–1396) as absolute ruler of Vidin's new city-state - the Tsardom of Vidin (Bdin / Badin).
+Michael Shishman took advantage of this situation, set free from Serbian overlordship, and returned to the Bulgarian sphere and in 1323 was chosen to be the Bulgarian emperor (tsar).
+After the death of Michael Shishman in the disastrous battle of Velbazhd in 1330, Vidin passed under the rule of his brother Belaur, who led un unsuccessful rebellion against the new emperor Ivan Alexander of Bulgaria (r.
+1331–1371) until his defeat in 1336.
+In 1356 Ivan Alexander appointed his son Ivan Stratsimir (r.
+1356–1396) as a ruler of Vidin, who governed the city and the surrounding region, the Tsardom of Vidin, as a de facto independent monarch.